 Courthouse History - After three previous courthouses were lost to earthquake and fire, Inyo's fourth and current courthouse was built to resist both.
 The region's only example of monumental Neoclassical Revival public architecture, this courthouse was placed on the National Register of Historic Places in 1998 in recognition of its "integrity of feeling and association."
 It was here in Independence that 24 members of the Manson Family were jailed in 1969 for possession of stolen vehicles and property.
 Within days of his preliminary hearing, Charles Manson was indicted in the Tate murders and transferred to Los Angeles.

 The following dates indicates what vital, land, probate, and court records are in Inyo county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.
 Some counties encompass land settled in the eighteenth century; their records pre-date county formation.
 Land transactions and vital records recorded in the county are at the county recorder's office.
 The county clerk general has probate books and files from the county's superior court, civil court records, and naturalizations.
 Divorces may be in either place, depending on how filed.

 - Inyo County Recorder-Clerk has Birth / Death Records from 1905, Marriage Records from 1873 and Land Records from 1866.
 The County Recorder-Clerk is s responsible for examination and recording of all documents presented for recording that deal with establishing ownership of land in the County or as required by statute; administers the real property transfer tax law and maintains a permanent record and indexes of all documents for public viewing plus providing certified copies requested by the public; recording of all lawful documents such as deeds, deeds of trust, judgments, liens, affidavits, Uniform Commercial Code Financial Statements, etc; and the filing of Births, Deaths, and Marriages.